 - Localized: Instead of a platform, a hand-held device is used for localized vibration therapy.
 Like whole-body vibration therapy, you may sit, stand or lay down depending on the area you’re treating.
 For example, if your calf or thigh muscles are being treated, your doctor may have you lay down and then turn on the device.

 Platforms and hand-held tools for vibration therapy vary in the types of waves they produce.
 Platforms, for instance, may only produce vertical vibrations, while a portable device may create horizontal and vertical sound waves to reach your muscles.
 Doctors can even customize the frequency and intensity of vibrations depending on your condition.

 Who Vibration Therapy Helps

 People with chronic pain often use vibration therapy because of its ability to relax muscles, though several other medical conditions use vibration therapy with success.
 These conditions include:

-Vibration therapy does have its risks, however, as intense vibrations can cause back pain and even injuries to your lumbar, or lower back.
+Vibration therapy does have its risks, however, as intense vibrations can cause back pain and even injuries to your lower back.
 Your doctor may advise you to forego vibration therapy for pain or another condition if you: